thehimel/trivia-api/API-README.md

 - General:
 	- Returns the list of all categories
 	- Takes
 		- N/A
 	- Returns
 		- Success value (bool)
-		- A list of categories (list)
+		- A dictionary of categories as {"id": "type", "id": "type"}
 		- Total number of categories (int)

 - ` curl http://127.0.0.1:5000/categories`